 Suppose you want to label a group of counties with their name and population.
 You have a counties layer that includes both attributes.
 Continue reading

-Every day we hear more grim news about the economy, and many organizations are cutting non-essential spending.
+When the economy seems down, many organizations cut non-essential spending.
 Often, one of the first items crossed off the budget is staff training.
 The reasoning is that training is a luxury, like a store-bought latte, that can be done without in lean times.

-While there’s no doubt that belt-tightening is in order for many of us, we think of training as an investment, not as a luxury.
-Sort of like a flu shot, training for GIS staff can reduce the likelihood of a high-impact illness (i.e., operational breakdown) down the road, when you least need or expect it.
+While no doubt a little belt-tightening is in order from time to time, we think of training as an investment, not a luxury.
+Sort of like a flu shot, training can reduce the likelihood of a high-impact illness (i.e., operational breakdown) down the road, when you least need or expect it.
 Trained staff are not a guarantee that nothing will ever go wrong with your GIS program or the business operations that rely on the GIS, but training does instill a measure of confidence that your program is healthy.

 So what is the training return on investment (ROI)?
 Or, perhaps we should think in terms of return on instruction.
 These are not findings from a rigorous scientific study, but below are some benefits I thought of while sipping this morning’s latte: Continue reading